- Can individual families participate in MTW?

 In 2009, HUD developed an internal database designed to capture information from Annual MTW Plans and Reports that will eventually allow HUD to analyze the types of activities implemented by MTW agencies and to track reporting metrics within and across agencies.
 At this time the database has not been fully developed due to a lack of resources.
 A full-time staff is dedicated to monitoring MTW agencies, working with them to measure the impacts of their activities and providing them with technical assistance.

 How does HUD know if an MTW activity works, and what happens if it doesn't?

 Because MTW PHAs differ in terms of size and communities served, there is no one standard measure of success for all MTW activities.
 Each MTW Agency outlines its own measures of success, based on local and community standards, in its Annual MTW Plans and reports on their progress in their Annual MTW Report.

 Because the purpose of a demonstration is to replicate successes and learn from failures, punishing agencies for unsuccessful practices would prevent agencies from implementing untested, innovative activities.
 MTW agencies are, however, expected to explain discrepancies between intended and actual outcomes, change or eliminate an activity if necessary, and report on challenges faced so that HUD can learn from their experience.

 Only Congress has the power to authorize the addition of new slots in the MTW demonstration.
 In some cases, Congress has authorized specific PHAs to become part of MTW, and in others, Congress has authorized HUD to select the agencies through its own processes.
 When HUD is responsible for the selection of new MTW PHAs, HUD issues a Notice with criteria for admission and evaluates applications in a competitive process.

-See History of MTW for more information.
+See the History of MTW page for more information.